lammps/lammps/doc/src/fix_mdi_qmmm.rst

 information about how LAMMPS can operate as either an MDI driver or engine.

-The examples/mdi directory contains input scripts using this fix in the various use cases discussed below.
-In each case, two instances of LAMMPS are used, once as an MDI driver, once as an MDI engine (surrogate for a QM code).
-The examples/mdi/README file explains how to launch two codes so that they communicate via the MDI library using either MPI or sockets.
-Any QM code that supports MDI could be used in place of LAMMPS acting as a QM surrogate.
+The examples/QUANTUM directory has sub-directories with example input scripts using this fix in tandem with different QM codes.
+The README files in the sub-directories explain how to download and build the various QM codes.
+They also explain how to launch LAMMPS and the QM code so that they communicate via the MDI library using either MPI or sockets.
+Any QM code that supports MDI could be used in addition to those discussed in the sub-directories.
 See the :doc:`Howto mdi
 <Howto_mdi>` page for a current list (March 2022) of such QM codes.

 Note that an engine code can support MDI in either or both of two modes.
 It can be used as a stand-alone code, launched at the same time as LAMMPS.
 Or it can be used as a plugin library, which LAMMPS loads.
 See the :doc:`mdi plugin <mdi>` command for how to trigger LAMMPS to load a plugin library.
-The examples/mdi/README file explains how to launch the two codes in either mode.
+The examples/QUANTUM sub-directory README files explains how to launch the two codes in either mode.

 ----------

+The *mode* setting determines which QMMM coupling algorithm is used.
+LAMMPS currently supports *direct* and *potential* algorithms, based on the *mode* setting.
+Both algorithms should give reasonably accurate results, but some QM codes support only one of the two modes.
+E.g. in the examples/QUANTUM directory, PySCF supports only *direct*, NWChem supports only *potential*, and LATTE currently supports neither, so it cannot be used for QMMM simulations using this fix.

+The *direct* option passes the coordinates and charges of each MM atom to the quantum code, in addition to the coordinates of each QM atom.
+The quantum code returns forces on each QM atom as well as forces on each MM atom.
+The latter is effectively the force on MM atoms due to the QM atoms.

+The input script for performing a *direct* mode QMMM simulation should do the following:

+* delete all bonds (angles, dihedrals, etc) bewteen QM atoms
+* set the charge on each QM atom to zero
+* define no bonds (angles, dihederals, etc) which involve both QM and MM atoms
+* define a force field (pair, bonds, angles, optional kspace) for the entire system

+The first two bullet can be performed using the :doc:`delete_bonds
+<delete_bonds>` and :doc:`set <set>` commands.

+The third bullet is required to have a consistent model, but is not checked by LAMMPS.

+The fourth bullet implies that non-bonded non-Coulombic interactions (e.g. van der Waals) between QM/QM and QM/MM pairs of atoms are computed by LAMMPS.

+See the examples/QUANTUM/PySCF/in.* files for examples of input scripts for QMMM simulations using the *direct* mode.

+The *potential* option passes the coordinates of each QM atom and a Coulomb potential for each QM atom to the quantum code.
+The latter is calculated by performing a Coulombics-only calculation for the entire system, subtracting all QM/QM pairwise Coulombic terms, and dividing the Coulomb energy on each QM atom by the charge of the QM atom.
+The potential value represents the Coulombic influence of all the MM atoms on each QM atom.

+The quantum code returns forces and charge on each QM atom.
+The new charges on the QM atom are used to re-calculate the MM force field, resulting in altered forces on the MM atoms.

+The input script for performing a *potential* mode QMMM simulation should do the following:

+* delete all bonds (angles, dihedrals, etc) bewteen QM atoms
+* define a hybrid pair style which includes a Coulomb-only pair sub-style
+* define no bonds (angles, dihederals, etc) which involve both QM and MM atoms
+* define a force field (pair, bonds, angles, optional kspace) for the entire system

+The first operation can be performed using the :doc:`delete_bonds
+<delete_bonds>` command.
+See the examples/QUANTUM/NWChem/in.* files
+for examples of how to do this.

+The second operation is necessary so that this fix can calculate the Coulomb potentail for the QM atoms.

+The third bullet is required to have a consistent model, but is not checked by LAMMPS.

+The fourth bullet implies that non-bonded non-Coulombic interactions (e.g. van der Waals) between QM/QM and QM/MM pairs of atoms are computed by LAMMPS.
+However, some QM codes do not want the MM code (LAMMPS) to compute QM/QM van der Waals interactions.
+NWChem is an example.
+In this case, the coefficients for thoes interactions need to be turned off, which typically requires the atom types for the QM atoms be different than those for the MM atoms.

+See the examples/QUANTUM/NWChem/in.* files for examples of input scripts for QMMM simulations using the *potential* mode.
+Those scripts also illustrate how to turn off QM/QM van der Waals interactions.

 ----------

-The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return a 6-element symmetric virial tensor for the system.
+The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return the QM contribution to a stress tensor for the system which LAMMPS will convert to a 6-element symmetric virial tensor.

 The *connect* keyword determines whether this fix performs a one-time connection to the QM code.
 The default is *yes*.
 The only time a